urrstupid-bob/fixaptget.sh/README.md

 echo $(echo "deb http://http.kali.org/kali kali-rolling main contrib non-free" > /etc/apt/sources.list) I checked and this already has the  http://http.kali.org/kali kali-rolling main contrib non-free in it. you should nano /etc/apt/sources.list to make sure though.

+but for all you lazy people out there I was nice enough to add the edited one for kali 2019

+if none of this works do it manually